sergaym/stackai/README.md

 python demo_library_creation.py
 ```

-This creates a "Machine Learning Fundamentals" library with:
+This creates a "Machine Learning Fundamentals" library with 3 documents and 36 chunks with automatic embedding generation.
-- 3 documents (Supervised Learning, Neural Networks, Data Preprocessing)
-- 36 total chunks with educational content
-- Automatic embedding generation and indexing

 ## 🔌 API Endpoints